ezufall/crd150_2026.github.io/hw_guidelines.md

 \

-When answering an assignment question, you'll have the following sequence of components in your R Markdown document: Question, R code answering the question, and your text to explain the results.
+When answering an assignment question, you'll have the following sequence of components in your R Markdown document: Question, R code answering the question, comments explaining your code, and your text to explain the results.
 Let's say you have the following question in one of your assignments.

 ````
 Question 1